DAP and DPU

 More Resources on the Incoterms® Rules

-The International Chamber of Commerce (ICC) has provided a very helpful illustration of the Incoterms® Rules that you can download for free.
+The International Chamber of Commerce (ICC) has provided a helpful illustration of the Incoterms® Rules that you can download for free.
 It shows how in working down the list of terms, risk progressively changes from the buyer’s responsibility to the seller’s responsibility.
+They also provide a downloadable checklist and flowchart.

 The Incoterms® Rules consist of 11 trade terms, which are divided into two groups.